mohamedkbx/usePopcorn-React-project/README.md

 We manage complexity by breaking down large components into smaller, more manageable pieces.
 This approach helps in maintaining a clean and organized codebase, ensuring that each component is easy to understand and work with.

+### Prop Drilling

+Prop drilling refers to the process of passing data from a parent component to a deeply nested child component through multiple layers of intermediate components.
+While this approach can be straightforward for small applications, it can become cumbersome and difficult to manage as the application grows.
+To mitigate the issues associated with prop drilling, consider using state management libraries like Redux or Context API to provide a more efficient way to share data across components.

 ## Getting Started

 To get started with the UsePopcorn project, follow these steps: